isovector/sandymaguire.me/wip/goals.markdown

 [moving]: http://mindingourway.com/moving-towards-the-goal/

-What all of this cashes out as is a few core pillars of fundamentals I feel like I am missing or at which I am not yet good enough.
+What all of this cashes out as is a couple core pillars of fundamentals I feel like I am missing or at which I am not yet good enough.
 These sub-goals are ambitious as all-get-out, and there is no way in hell I'm going to be able to accomplish them given my current levels of operation.
 My only chance is to induce an extreme shift in lifestyle.
-The pillars and their components are the tactics;
-the lifestyle is the desired result.
+The pillars and their components are the tactics; the lifestyle is the desired result.

 ## Producing Cool Things